The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Introduction

+for $C_2 \geq C_1 >0$.
+If $g$ is a K\"ahler-Ricci soliton with a real holomorphic vector field $X$ such that the dual 1-form of $X$ with respect to $g$ is closed, then $g$ is K\"ahler-Einstein. \end{theorem}

-As an important application, based on Huang-Xiao's proof \cite{huang2021bergman} for Cheng's conjecture, we have the following analogue statement: \begin{corollary} Let $\Omega$ be a bounded strictly pseudoconvex domain in $\mathbb{C}^n$ with $C^\infty$-boundary and let $g_B$ be the Bergman metric.
-If $g_B$ is a K\"ahler-Ricci soliton, then $\Omega$ is biholomorphic to the ball. \end{corollary}
+As an important application, based on Huang-Xiao's proof \cite{huang2021bergman} for Cheng's conjecture, we have the following analogous statement: \begin{theorem}[see Theorem \ref{thm:BKRS-BKE}] Let $\Omega$ be a bounded strictly pseudoconvex domain in $\mathbb{C}^n$ with $C^\infty$-boundary and let $g_B$ be the Bergman metric.
+If $g_B$ is a K\"ahler-Ricci soliton, then $\Omega$ is biholomorphic to the ball. \end{theorem}

+On the compact K\"ahler manifold with negative first Chern class, i.e. admits a K\"ahler-Einstein metric with negative Ricci curvature, it is well known that every K\"ahler–Ricci soliton is trivial.
+In contrast, for complete manifolds such as bounded pseudoconvex domains with $C^2$-boundary, which always admit a K\"ahler–Einstein metric—the situation is less clear.
+An interesting question naturally arises from these considerations: \begin{question} Does there exist any non-trivial K\"ahler-Ricci soliton on bounded pseudoconvex domains with $C^2$-boundary? \end{question} Our main result states that if the Ricci curvature of a complete K\"ahler metric is asymptotically negative, then the metric cannot admit any soliton structure unless it is K\"ahler-Einstein.
+In fact, if a real holomorphic vector field is the gradient of some potential function, then its dual $1$-form is closed.
+However, the converse is not true due to potential topological obstructions.
-In general, not all complete K\"ahler metrics admit strictly negative Ricci curvature near the boundary on bounded pseudoconvex domains.
-For example, the boundary behavior of the Bergman metric on pseudoconvex domains has been studied in \cite{krantz1996bergman}.
-This observation raises an interesting question: what can be said about domains that do not satisfy our assumptions.
-Specifically, does there exist any bounded pseudoconvex domain in $\mathbb{C}^n$ that admits a non-trivial K\"ahler-Ricci soliton?

-It is worth noting that many domains equipped with complete K\"ahler metrics satisfy our assumption.
-In Section 4-6, We will provide a detailed explanation and several examples as applications.
+Nonetheless, since not all complete K\"ahler metrics satisfy this asymptotic Ricci curvature condition (for example, see \cite{krantz1996bergman} on the boundary behavior of the Bergman metric on pseudoconvex domains), one may ask: \emph{Can we prove that every K\"ahler–Ricci soliton on bounded pseudoconvex domains with $C^2$-boundary is trivial, or can we construct an example that violates the assumptions of our main theorem?} It is worth noting that many domains equipped with complete K\"ahler metrics satisfy our assumptions.
+In Sections 4-6, we provide detailed explanations and several examples as applications.